dsanekov/BookLibraryProject/README.md

 People page (/people).
 Here is a list of all readers.
 You can go to the reader.
 You can edit the reader.

-### Person
+### Reader

 ![image](https://user-images.githubusercontent.com/119116584/220573199-27a21e0c-d4a1-454d-9232-96536e89b24d.png)

-Person page (person/{id}.
+Reader page (people/{id}).
 Reader data is displayed here.
 You can see the books that the reader has chosen.
 You can also edit, delete the reader.

 ## PostgreSQL
 Before running the application, create two tables.